hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/06__Rajaram_Venkataraman.md

 > > disillusionment about eternality of bhakti in advaita.
 > >
 >
-> ​So, ultimately you mean that there is no possibility of advaitic-mukti,
+> So, ultimately you mean that there is no possibility of advaitic-mukti,
 > because without sarva-mukti there can not be real liberation.
 And, hence
 > Ishvara and everything he knows becomes eternal.
 > This appears essence of your logic.